 - Join one of just 50 programs globally recognized for its excellence in nonprofit management education by the Nonprofit Academic Centers Council

 We know that balancing work, school, and family can be a challenge.
-That's why we've designed our master’s program with flexibility in mind.
-Whether you prefer on-campus courses, want the flexibility that online coursework offers, or want the benefits of both, Hamline offers options to meet your needs with classes being offered on-campus or online for some terms or hybrid for another term.
+We have designed our Master of Nonprofit Management degree with flexibility in mind.
 Whichever format you prefer, you’ll be able to learn and network in the manner that works best for you.